testground/docs/running-test-plans.md

 ## Picking a runner

-Plans which run on one runner generally should run be usable on all other runners as well.
+Plans which run on one runner generally should be usable on all other runners as well.
 The following table describes the features of different runners.‌

 It is common practice when developing a test plan to use a local runner \(`local:exec` or `local:docker`\) in order to iterate quickly and then move to the Kubernetes `cluster:k8s` runner when you want to run your test plan with many more test instances.